Search for celebrities on Ancestry.com!HOCKING

 After graduation, he found full-time employment at the Granada Theatre at Main and Elm streets, painting posters advertising the movies as well as large portraits of each movie star.

-He met Margaret Arnett while working at the theater and they were later married in 1939.
+He met Margaret Arnett while working at the theater and they were later marriage in 1939.
 During World War II, Mr. Hoecker served as an Army Air Corps radioman stationed in the South Pacific.

 Returning to Woodland after the war, he opened up his own sign shop called Charles Hoecker Signs, later to be known as Signs by Heck.
 He and his wife ran the sign shop as a team until they sold the business in 1985 to All Action Awards where signs, now computer generated, are still produced under the logo of Signs by Heck.